ThomDyson/esp32_sonos/README.md

 The controller scans the network on boot to find Sonos devices.
 If two devices are configured as a stereo pair, they will both show up, but only one will report playing music.

 - For the rotary display, the bezel is the volume dial.
 Pressing the bezel toggles mute.
-- Touch the zone name to change to the next zone in your list or open the list of plaers and select one.
+- Touch the zone name to change to the next zone in your list or open the list of players and select one.
 The zone list will wrap around to the first entry when it reaches the end.
 - If the selected devices is not playing music, the backlight will turn off after 5 minutes

 ## ToDo